 Chaz Dean is the name of the inventor of this (I quote) ‘radically new’ and ‘revolutionary’ range of hair care products.

 In all fairness, the brand Wen doesn’t claim to be organic in any way.
-What captured my interest is how they draw the readers attention to some amazing natural ingredients in the products: glycerin, chamomile, rosemary, calendula, and cherry bark – all while never providing a complete overview of all ingredients used.
+What captured my interest though, is how cunningly the readers’ attention is drawn to some (a few) amazing natural ingredients in the products: glycerin, chamomile, rosemary, calendula, and cherry bark – all while never providing a complete overview of all ingredients used.

 So, the big question:

-How natural is this Wen shampoo, really?
+How natural is Wen shampoo, really?

 On their website:

 - Where is the full list of ingredients?

 Nowhere to be found.
 Why not?
 I am definitely looking at the official Wen website.
 When a brand has nothing to hide, it is usually proud of their formulations.
 The more a concoction is all-natural, the more eager a brand is to show off the ingredients of their synthetics-and-chemical-free potion.
 If you can’t find the ingredients anywhere on a company’s website, it doesn’t matter which magical botanicals the product features – again, probably in rather low amounts – that’s a red flag.

 - In the Frequently Asked Questions section of Wen’s website, on number one: “Is your Cleanser/Conditioner product all natural?”